Getting started with esProc

 - A middle computing engine that caters to user-defined needs, including heterogeneous data sources & complex computing goals, by configuring JDBC and writing simple SPL scripts.

 We offer installation package for both Windows and Linux.
-The license is the same.
 The Windows version has JRE embedded and is ready to use.
 For Linux or Mac, unzip the package to a directory, configure Java environment, and run the Shell script to start the main screen or service.
 See How to deploy esProc under Mac to learn more.

-Put integration services package (the 3 basic jars) in the directory holding esProc application and modify the license file in the configuration file (For details, see How to Call an SPL Script in Java).
+Put integration services package (the 3 basic jars) in the directory holding esProc application (For details, see How to Call an SPL Script in Java).
 For a Java application, esProc is similar to an embedded database.
 It executes a SPL script (not SQL) via JDBC.

 The integration services package only encapsulates the working class libraries (including text file read and write) for processing existing data.
 To retrieve data from databases users need to download and deploy appropriate JDBC driver.
 To get data from a big data platform or other similar products through client-side interface you also need to download and deploy corresponding esProc class libraries (external libraries), besides the proper client-side jars.
 Get the latest information about esProc external libraries and their related jars at http://www.raqsoft.com/esproc-download.